 Air Conditioner Replacement: what to do when your air conditioner stops working Posted May 28, 2015 Summer and comfort go well together, but when you’re dealing with an air conditioner that isn’t giving the comfort you want, you may need to ponder air conditioner replacement.
 Take a few moments and think about this scenario: it’s only a few weeks in to the summer and you’re enjoying an easy day at home.
 As lunchtime nears, you notice that it’s beginning to feel awfully warm inside.
 You check the thermostat and all appears to be well with the settings, but the temperature is reading 85 degrees.
 It’s quite possible that you rode it out as much as you could, but now it’s time to call in a technician and uncover what’s wrong.
 So what does that mean for you as a homeowner?
 Well, there are a number of reasons that you may be facing air conditioner replacement.
 And considering the weather in Redford, you don’t want to be caught without what might be the single most significant piece of home comfort equipment you own.
 Here are a few things you should be watching for if you think your air conditioner has stopped working: Insufficient air flow.
 If you sense a change in air flow, check for a blocked return-air or supply-air grille.
 Be sure all of these grilles are not covered by furniture or other items.
 Non-working outdoor fan.
 If you go outside to look at your air conditioner’s outdoor fan and it doesn’t run, you’ll want to give the pros at Airtronic Heating & Cooling in Redford a call.
 That fan is responsible for the transferring of heat from your home to the outdoors.
 If it doesn’t run, that heat transfer isn’t taking place and can cause various issues, including overheating of the compressor and other potential internal problems.
 Outside obstructions.
 If your air conditioner is currently bordered by shrubbery or other potential obstructions, there could be an issue with good air flow to the unit.
 Over time this could also mean that dirt and debris end up clogging your system and damaging its cooling abilities.
 Make sure your system is free from obstructions and is cleaned frequently to potentially lessen your chances of needing air conditioner replacement.
 Dirty filters.
 One of the most common problems that Airtronic Heating & Cooling sees is improperly cared for filters.
 Dirty filters not only decrease airflow, they can also effect your system’s efficiency and can drive up your energy bills.
 They also affect air quality and when allergy season is in full-swing, a dirty filter can have a large impact on your home comfort.
 If you have checked all of these and your air conditioner still isn’t operating, follow these step-by-step instructions, only going to the next step if the system doesn’t start.
 Check that the thermostat temperature set-point is set below indoor temperature, and the system switch is in the COOL position.
 Is the outdoor unit power supply switch "on"?
 Is the furnace/air handler power supply "on"?
 Check the house fuse box/breaker box for a blown fuse or tripped circuit breaker.
-If the system still does not operate, call Airtronic Heating & Cooling at 313-537-8111.
+If the system still does not operate, call Airtronic Heating & Cooling at 313-230-4053.
 Having a broken air conditioner and dealing with air conditioner replacement doesn’t have to be a headache.
 Sure, your system may not be working , but that’s why the team at Airtronic Heating & Cooling in Redford is here to help.
-Give us a call at 313-537-8111 or schedule an appointment online and we’ll be sure to come out and get your system back up and running in no time.
+Give us a call at 313-230-4053.